evelinaNeumann/Hungry-Dog-Game/README.md.txt

 Completed: creating the player character with state managment has been completed;
            the Parallax background is completed;
+           the enemy character is created (enemy appearence needs approvement).

-Current task: to create the enemy character.
+Current task: to create collusion with an enemy

 Next task: to create the condition for the level ending (1 min Time)
            create Counter for how many food has been eated.